 MCOLES certification is available to Michigan residents.
 Continuing Education Unit (CEU) credits are available upon successful completion of the 80-hour course.

 Participants must have access to a computer and a webcam.
 Click here to review recommended browsers and computers supported by Michigan State University’s on-line learning management software, Desire 2 Learn (D2L).

-Registration for Fall 2017 session available soon.
+Fall 2017 session registration available soon.

 Problem based learning requires a smaller class size than traditional classroom instruction.
 All participants must be registered prior to the first day of class.
 Participants will be accepted on a first come, first served basis.